 Working in the college Ceramics Studio all four years gave me more experience with technical aspects of ceramics, while supervising and teaching other students.
 Samuel Johnson was the key mentor who guided me during this job.
 Three months working in the St. John’s Woodshop also gave me woodworking experience, facility and wood to build pottery shelving that I still use today.
 During the end of my third year in college, I switched from pottery production to abstract sculpture.
 This led to the start of my senior thesis and Mindscape.

 After exploring abstract sculpture and installation, I felt compelled to return to pottery with new aesthetic interests.
-I think this was because I wanted to create artwork that people could eat and drink from everyday, with a goal of making pottery that embodied the “awe factor” of Mindscape.
+A few thousand dollars worth of pottery sales outside of my class schedule was a big motivator.
+I also wanted to create artwork that people could eat and drink from everyday, with a goal of making pottery that embodied the “awe factor” of Mindscape.
 Pottery production dominated the second half of my senior thesis, working closely with my ceramics professor Samuel Johnson.
 My honors thesis committee also included numerous critiques and a thesis defense with Sam, Art professor Rachel Melis, and Artist in Resident Richard Bresnahan.
-As I returned to pottery production, I also began taking business and entrepreneurship classes under professor Paul Marsnik to answer the next question looming over my head: how can I make a living from sales of my artwork?
+As I returned to pottery production, I also began taking business and entrepreneurship classes under professor Paul Marsnik to answer the next question looming over my head: is there any possible way I’ll be able to make a living as a potter after college graduation?

 After graduating, I was awarded a Post-Baccalaureate Artist Residency from CSB/SJU.
 This provided facility to mass produce pottery, while using sales of my artwork to launch a small business venture.
 The McNeely Entrepreneurship Center at St. Johns University awarded me an $8,000 small business loan to help start the venture.